ENQUIRE NOW

 As their motor, language and cognitive skills develop, their social circle begins to expand, but they are not able to share, wait or see things from others' perspectives.
 They focus all their energy and attention on building their self.

-When children enrol in EY1 and EY2 at Huili Nursery, they are at this developmental stage.
+When children enrol in EY1 and EY2 at Hiba Nursery, they are at this developmental stage.
 Everything they do is triggered by their self-cognition.
 They tend to become self-centred, and their behaviours can become unpredictable and emotionally charged.

 However, if parents can perceive the true intentions behind their child's words and actions, they will soon realise that this just a natural progression as their child learns to explore the world.